allenai/document-qa/README.md

 ### TriviaQA
 Use "docqa/eval/triviaqa_full_document_eval.py" to evaluate on TriviaQA datasets, like:

-`python docqa/eval/triviaqa_full_document_eval.py --n_processes 8 -c web-dev --tokens 400 -f tfidf-15 -b 200 -o question-output.json -p paragraph-output.csv /path/to/model/directory`
+`python docqa/eval/triviaqa_full_document_eval.py --n_processes 8 -c web-dev --tokens 400 -o question-output.json -p paragraph-output.csv /path/to/model/directory`

 Then the "question-output.json" can be used with the standard triviaqa evaluation [script](https://github.com/mandarjoshi90/triviaqa), the "paragraph-output.csv" contains per-paragraph output, we can run

+`python docqa/eval/ranked_scores.py paragraph-output.csv`

+to get ranked scores as more paragraphs as used for each question, or

-`python docqa/eval/ranked_triviaqa_scores.py paragraph-output.csv`
+`python docqa/eval/ranked_scores.py --per_doc paragraph-output.csv`

-to get ranked scores as more paragraphs as used.
+to get ranked scores as more paragraphs as used for each (question, document) pair, as should be done for TrivaQA web.

 ### User Input
 "docqa/scripts/run_on_user_documents.py" serves as a heavily commented example of how to run our models